-The best part is, if you are accepted into the undergraduate program here at IIT, you’re automatically guaranteed admission into the Chicago Kent College of Law, provided you maintain a GPA of 3.25 and receive a score on the LSAT that is at or above the median score for the Chicago-Kent entering class.
+The best part is, if you are accepted into the undergraduate program here at Illinois Tech, you’re automatically guaranteed admission into the Chicago Kent College of Law, provided you maintain a GPA of 3.25 and receive a score on the LSAT that is at or above the median score for the Chicago-Kent entering class.

 Program at a glance

-The Honors Law Program, combined with a rich background in the Humanities, will prepare you to work in a variety of fields:
+The Honors Law Program, combined with a rich background in the humanities, will prepare you to work in a variety of fields:

 - Government and politics